code-mphi/ECOGEN/docs/sphinx_docs/source/Chap5_1Euler_2D_3nozzles.rst

 Here, tests are divided into 3 categories:

 - Tank with shock.
-- Supersonic injection.
+- Injection at imposed temperature.
-- Subsonic injection.
+- Low-mach subsonic flow.

 Tank with shock
 ---------------